red-green-coding/red-green-coding.github.io/_drafts/testing_objectmapper_mock.md

 {% highlight java %}
 public record MyValue(String name, int yearOfBirth) { }

-public class MyOtherService {
+public class CollaboratorService {
     public void useValue(MyValue v) { ... }
 }

 public class MyService1 {
     private ObjectMapper mapper;
-    private MyOtherService myOtherService;
+    private CollaboratorService CollaboratorService;

-    MyService1(MyOtherService myOtherService, ObjectMapper mapper) {
+    MyService1(CollaboratorService CollaboratorService, ObjectMapper mapper) {
-        this.myOtherService = myOtherService;
+        this.CollaboratorService = CollaboratorService;
         this.mapper = mapper;
     }

     void useData(String json) {
         var dto = mapper.readValue(json, MyValue.class);
-        myOtherService.useValue(dto);
+        CollaboratorService.useValue(dto);
     }
 }
 {% endhighlight %}

-The code example consists of a value class _MyValue_, the class _MyService_ we want to test, and the class _MyOtherService_, which is a dependency of MyService.
+The code example consists of a value class _MyValue_, the class _MyService_ we want to test, and the class _CollaboratorService_, which is a dependency of MyService.
 This a trimmed-down example of code that we could often find in existing codebases.

 Now, let's look at the corresponding test.